HectorAE/fortunes/README.md

    the `ncurses` software. `./configure`
 4. If you want to install all fortunes, just run `make` or `make all` and skip to step 7.
 5. Choose which targets you want and Make will build them.
-For example, `make all-homestuck` is a predefined shortcut to process all fortunes in the `homestuck` directory.
-If you want to build a few at a time, the syntax is `make <dir/target.dat>`.
-For example, `make homestuck/karkatvantas.dat` and then `make homestuck/davestrider.dat homestuck/roselalonde.dat` builds those three strfiles.
+All fortune files are located in the `src` directory.
+If you want to build a few at a time, the syntax is `make src/<dir/target.dat>`.
+For example, `make src/homestuck/karkatvantas.dat` and then `make src/homestuck/davestrider.dat src/homestuck/roselalonde.dat` builds those three strfiles.
 Be mindful not to omit the file extension.
 6. Optionally, run `make clean` to delete all built files and start over.
 7. Finally, install.
 Only fortune files that have had strfiles built will be copied over to the system-wide directories. `make install`